We offer many different plans, both on and off the Marketplace. Our individual and family plans fall into three main categories:

 SelectHealth Transition Plans

-Open Enrollment has closed.
-However, certain events like getting married, having a baby, or losing your health insurance may qualify you for a Special Enrollment Period (SEP), allowing you to enroll in family or individual insurance for 2015.
+Certain events like getting married, having a baby, or losing insurance can make you eligible for a Special Enrollment Period (SEP), allowing you to enroll in a 2015 plan.